Boston 2013 Through the Eyes of the Runners

 Repeat orders may be placed by phone at 1-800-747-5698 or 217-351-5076.

-In the first book on this iconic event, 4:09:43, Hal Higdon, a contributing editor at Runner’s World, tells the tale of the Boston Marathon bombings.
+In the first book on this tragic event, 4:09:43, Hal Higdon, a contributing editor at Runner’s World, tells the tale of the Boston Marathon bombings.
 The book’s title refers to the numbers on the finish-line clock when the first bomb exploded.

 In 4:09:43, Higdon views Boston 2013 through the eyes of those running the race.
 You will meet George, a runner from Athens, birthplace of the modern marathon, who at sunrise joins the eerie march of silent runners, all aimed at their appointments in Hopkinton, where the marathon starts.
 You will meet Michele, who at age 2 helped her mother hand water to runners, who first ran the marathon while a student at Wellesley College, and who decided to run Boston again mainly because her daughter Shannon was now a student at Boston University.
 You will meet Tracy, caught on Boylston Street between the two explosions, running for her life.
 You will meet Heather, a Canadian, who limped into the Medical Tent with bloody socks from blisters, soon to realize that worse things exist than losing a toenail.